Lethal Weapons of Our Distant Past.

-All the great imperial nations owe their supremacy to a weapon which is superior to its opponents.
-The British Empire used its rifle's to suppress the African tribesman's spears.
+All of the great imperial nations owe their supremacy to a weapon which was superior to whatever their opponents possessed.
+The British Empire used its rifles to suppress the African tribes' spears.
 The Mongolian tribes used their horse-bows to terrorise their rivals and the Vikings used their longboats to raid and navigate where other peoples could not penetrate.
-Every culture has developed their own type of weapon which has given them a tactical advantage in conflict.
-The following weapons I have highlighted here are a small, varied and obscure selection from our history.
+Every culture has developed its own type of weapon which has given them a tactical advantage in a conflict.

 The Scorpion was able to decimate advancing enemy infantry and was of great value in demoralising its opponents.
 The Scorpion was less of a siege weapon and more of a forerunner of a cannon.

-Greek Fire was originally developed by the Greek's, and in later periods used by the Byzantium Empire in their conflicts with the Caliphates of the Arab world.
-Greek fire is mentioned by many historic sources, and was very effective at destroying enemy ships and infantry.
-The formula for Greek fire has been lost to history, but it is thought to be very similar in composition to modern day Napalm.
-There is historical evidence and sources, stating how Greek fire was able to continue burning under water.
+Greek Fire was originally developed by the Greeks and in later periods used by the Byzantium Empire in their conflicts with the Caliphates of the Arab world.
+Greek Fire is mentioned by many historic sources and was very effective at destroying enemy ships and infantry.
+The formula for Greek fire has been lost to history, but it is thought to be very similar in composition to modern-day Napalm.
+There are historical evidence and sources, stating how Greek Fire was able to continue burning underwater.